 NOTE: Medicare Advantage beneficiaries in the last year of life left the program to join traditional Medicare at twice the rate of other beneficiaries.
 This could indicate potential problems with their care.

 My strong recommendation to seniors is to stick to traditional Medicare as much as possible and call 1-800-MEDICARE to elect not to have your personal identifiable medical information shared with an ACO through the data opt-out process.
-Stay informed about your Medicare options - read the October 2022 New York Times article that will open your eyes. and sign this petition.
+Traditional Medicare can save you significant money and frustration during health issues or surgeries.
+Stay informed about your Medicare options - read the October 2022 New York Times article that will open your eyes.
+The Lever has also recently published a shocking article explaining how private insurers "systematically exploit the taxpayer-funded national health insurance program while denying care to the nation’s most vulnerable patients".

 My pledge is this: I’ll always be transparent with you and do the right thing as your Congressman, rejecting dark corporate money and influence.
 I’ll always fight for your interests, not special interests - and I get things done!

 I am Rishi Kumar, and I pledge that I will stop the privatization of our Medicare system.
-I support Medicare for All - not Eshoo.
+I support Medicare for All!

 I will never sell out to Big Pharma or Wall Street.